Lightweight rowing: United States

-High school age U.S. rowing teams also often compete in lightweight categories.
+In contrast, high school age U.S. rowing teams seldom compete in lightweight categories.
 In recent years the practice of juniors training down to a weight has been questioned, as low BMI has been linked to health and growth problems in adolescents.
-In 2019, USRowing introduced a protocol to require junior athletes to be assessed by their physicians to ensure they can compete as lightweights safely.
+In 2021, USRowing removed all youth lightweight events at USRowing-run regattas, including the Youth National Championships.
+However, non-USRowing regattas may still choose to offer lightweight events.

-In the High School category, the following limits apply as of spring 2013:
+In the high school category, the following limits apply as of winter 2023: